-- 1. van Binsbergen (2024) shows that long-term bond portfolios have performed nearly as well as equities in recent decades.2 Our results provide an explanation for this finding: much of the decline in interest rates has arisen from growth-rate and uncertainty shocks that should not increase equity valuations.
-Our theory suggests that the natural duration-matched benchmark for equity returns is a pure discounting claim.
-We conduct an additional analysis measuring the returns on such a claim in the data, and we estimate a large and stable duration-matched equity premium. - 2.
-Numerous papers have studied the degree to which declining interest rates have affected the value of different households' overall portfolios, including equities and other risky assets (see, for example, Catherine, Miller, Paron, and Sarin, 2023, and Greenwald, Leombroni, Lustig, and Van Nieuwerburgh, 2023).
-If r^ declines have passed through fully to these risky assets (which are held disproportionately by wealthy households), then much of the increase in wealth inequality in recent decades may reflect purely "paper" gains.3 Our findings challenge this notion empirically, at least in part: our findings imply that a sizable share of the decline in r^ did not transmit directly to equity valuations, indicating that much of the resulting increase in portfolio valuations and inequality was non-mechanical.
+- (i) van Binsbergen (2024) shows that long-term bond portfolios have performed nearly as well as equities in recent decades.2 Our results provide an explanation for this finding: much of the decline in interest rates has arisen from growth-rate and uncertainty shocks that should not increase equity valuations.
+In our setting, the natural duration-matched benchmark for equity returns is a pure discounting claim.
+We conduct an additional analysis measuring the returns on such a claim in the data, and we estimate a large and stable duration-matched equity premium. - (ii) Numerous papers have studied the degree to which declining interest rates have affected the value of different households' overall portfolios, including equities and other risky assets (see, for example, Catherine, Miller, Paron, and Sarin, 2023, and Greenwald, Leombroni, Lustig, and Van Nieuwerburgh, 2023).
+If r^ declines have passed through fully to these risky assets (which are held disproportionately by wealthy households), then much of the increase in wealth inequality in recent decades may reflect purely "paper" gains.3 Our findings help speak to this debate.
+We estimate that a sizable share of the decline in r^ did not transmit directly to equity valuations, indicating that much of the resulting increase in portfolio valuations (and thereby inequality) was non-mechanical. - (iii) Recent work has also considered how factor returns and cross-sectional anomalies may have been affected by the change in interest rates. van Binsbergen, Ma, and Schwert (2024) argue that anomaly portfolios investing in firms with short-duration cash flows (such as value, or high-book-to-market, portfolios) would have exhibited better performance in recent decades in a counterfactual without the large decline in interest rates.
+Maloney and Moskowitz (2021) emphasize a weak relation between interest rates and value stocks' underperformance in recent years, which challenges theories of the value premium relating to cash-flow duration.4 Our framework and